 answer.
 But something made me feel that this Shabbat was extremely important

+for her.
+Thank G-d, I picked that up and didn't turn her away.
 A month later she invited me over, promising me kosher food.
 Then, on Erev

 Tu BeShvat I got a call that she'd just been to the mikva and completed her